 Shoe-wise, a pair of burgundy loafers will set this suit off nicely.
 Make sure to give them a good buff before you go.

 Business casual turns the formal down even more.
 It’s likely to be the sort of office where tailored trousers and a t-shirt or knit are the norms, but you’ll have to dress more smartly when you’re meeting clients or doing a big presentation.

-Here’s where your suit starts to look a little overdressed, but you’ll still be expected to err on the side of formal.
+Here’s where your suit starts to look a little overdressed, but you’ll still be expected to be on the side of formal.
 The happy medium?
 A great tailored jacket with smart trousers and a shirt.
-This bouclé jacket’s textured finish has a more relaxed feel, but its wider lapels and pin-sharp cut give a strong silhouette.
+This check jacket’s brown tonal finish has a more relaxed feel, but its pin-sharp cut give a strong silhouette.

 Pair yours with a pair of tailored navy trousers – this pair is made from our tech-packed performance cloth that resists creases and stains, so you’ll arrive looking polished even if you’ve had the journey from hell to get there.

-Skip the tie in favour of an open-necked shirt in a textured stretch slub cotton and add a final flourish with a pocket square that subtly picks out the colours in your jacket and polished shoes.
+Skip the tie in favour of an open-necked shirt in denim and add a final flourish with a pocket square that subtly picks out the colours in your jacket and polished shoes.
 The result?
 Smart – but at ease.
 Exactly the vibe you’re going for.